gabriel-aplok/gabriel-aplok.github.io/_projects/aplok-guns.md

 </div>

 <div class="alert alert-danger" role="alert">
-  <p>This add-on <strong>DOESN'T NEED</strong> experimental options and don't use other packs that use "player.json" to avoid errors.</p>
+  <p>This add-on <strong>DOESN'T NEED</strong> experimental options. please don't use other packs that use "player.json" to avoid errors.</p>
   <hr>
   <p class="mb-0">If you are experiencing any issues with Aplok Guns, let us know in our <a href="/discord">Discord server</a>.</p>
 </div>